Program designed to prepare graduates to use data to make informed decisions regarding patient outcomes

 PHOENIX, Jan.
 31, 2017 — University of Phoenix® College of Health Professions today announced the availability of its Master of Science in Nursing with a concentration in Informatics (MSN/INF).
 Accredited by the Commission on Collegiate Nursing Education, the program teaches students how to manage, evaluate and use data to inform decision-making that impacts patient outcomes and delivery of care.

-“Poll data of registered nurses shows that nearly half (47 percent) of nurses say their role has seen an increased involvement with information systems in the past two years, and, looking to the next five years, 46 percent of nurses say they see their role changing with an increased involvement with information systems,” said Doris Savron, executive dean for University of Phoenix College of Health Professions.
+“Poll data of registered nurses1 shows that nearly half (47 percent) of nurses say their role has seen an increased involvement with information systems in the past two years, and, looking to the next five years, 46 percent of nurses say they see their role changing with an increased involvement with information systems,” said Doris Savron, executive dean for University of Phoenix College of Health Professions.
 “Nurses prepared in nursing informatics can provide the necessary leadership to help assure that information technology is effectively deployed to support high quality and safe patient care.”

 This post-licensure nursing program is designed for bachelor’s-prepared nurses with current RN licensure and prepares graduates to function in nursing informatics leadership roles, specialize in the design and use of electronically stored data to influence quality care delivery, and provide evidence of meeting quality, compliance, and regulatory standards.